ibm-cloud-docs/vpc/nlb-monitoring-metrics.md

 * The Sysdig Monitor API token
 * The endpoint of your IBM Cloud Monitoring Sysdig instance

-To collect this information and work with your Sysdig instance using metric query API, follow these steps:
+To collect this information and start working with your Sysdig instance using metric query API, follow these steps:

 1. Access the [Monitoring home page](https://cloud.ibm.com/observe/monitoring), and click **View Sysdig** next to the instance you want to work with.
 After the Sysdig dashboard displays, select your Account Profile icon on the left sidebar, then select **Settings**.
 Your account settings display.